shrik450/AFFiNE-teto/TELEMETRY_REMOVAL_PLAN.md

 - ✅ Telemetry calls become no-ops without code changes
 - ✅ New upstream features work, their telemetry is automatically neutralized
 - ⚠️ Need to update stubs if upstream adds new telemetry exports

+## Implementation Notes

+- Each phase should have a single commit
+- The goal here is to ONLY remove telemetry from the server and frontend, so that if you self-host and use the web UI there should be NO telemetry from either the backend or the frontend.
+Since app distribution is more complicated, that is not in scope for this change.

 ---